LOCK — lock a table

 More information about the lock modes and locking strategies can be found in Section 13.3.

-The command LOCK TABLE a, b; is equivalent to LOCK TABLE a; LOCK TABLE b;.
-The tables are locked one-by-one in the order specified in the LOCK TABLE command.
+LOCK TABLE a; LOCK TABLE b;.
+The tables are locked one-by-one in the order specified in the

 The lock mode specifies which locks this lock conflicts with.
 Lock modes are described in Section 13.3.